Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of a Solar Aircraft.md

    Damage to aircrafts occurs from time to time during the flight.
 I have outlined my several crash moments as follows:

-  (1) This accident happened during training in Shijiazhuang, because I let the airplane fly too far. 🐤 & ✈
+  (1) 👇This accident happened during training in Shijiazhuang, because I let the airplane fly too far. 🐤 & ✈

   <iframe width="560" height="315" src="https://www.youtube.com/embed/Ux9g0IHUBN0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-  (2) This accident was entirely due to my mistake, two weeks prior to the competition.
+  (2) 👇This accident was entirely due to my mistake, two weeks prior to the competition.
 The wind was very powerful that day 💨, and I was terrified to fly, so I unconsciously turned down the throttle during the take-off stage.
 That was when I learned there should be **NO HESITATION** when taking off.
 This was helpful when I faced similar weather conditions two weeks later.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/NVI7rTBnVoI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   (3) During the second round of the CADC, I failed to fly the plane for ten minutes.
 The video is at the beginning of this page.
 After analysis, I believe the reasons are as follows: